lixiaofei123/comicmode/README.md

 When you read comics on nextcloud, you may need this plugin to help you read better.

-We provide a more user-friendly UI interface, allowing you to read like on a comic site.
-We also support the automatic recognition of comic sequences, and automatically analyze the previous chapter to the next chapter to provide you with a detailed reading experience.
+We provide a more user-friendly UI interface so that you can read it as you would on a comic site.
+We also support automatic identification of comic catalogs.
+At the same time, we provide the function of saving reading records, your browsing records will be saved on the cloud instance of nextcloud, and synchronized to your various devices.

 ## How to install it?